dattanirjhar/planets-only/README.md

 ### `> Fairness > Raw Performance`
 A 74% model that's balanced and generalizes is better than a 94% specialist that only works in one scenario.
+K2's 89% model with 66% minority recall proves this principle.

 ### `> Cross-Mission Validation is Critical`
 If your model can't handle data from a related but different source, it's not production-ready.
 TESS wasn't just a test — it was a reality check.
+K2 was the proof of concept.

+### `> Surgical Imputation > Aggressive Drops`
+When datasets don't align perfectly, strategic imputation (like "zero signal = no transit") beats nuking entire columns.

+### `> Class Imbalance is a Silent Killer`
+The K2 dataset's 4:1 imbalance nearly sabotaged the entire mission.
+Weighted models and SMOTE saved it.

 ---